Proximal-OS/PINAUK/CONTRIBUTING.md

 Fork -> PR

-All committed by you to this repository code's granted all rights to Proximal-OS Team.
-If you don't agree, don't commit code to this repository.
-Rights grant at the moment of Proximal-OS Team approving of the Pull Request of yours.
+All committed by you to this repository code's granted all rights to PINAUK-OS Team.
+Rights grant at the moment of PINAUK-OS Team approval of the Pull Request of yours.